 - Job expenses which refer to mileage allowances or professional subscriptions/fees, etc.

-Check all the above figures for accuracy and ensure that they match with your own calculations and records.
-If the values are right, then the further steps will be taken depending on whether you owe the HMRC some money or whether the HMRC owes you some money.
+You should verify all the above figures very carefully and make sure they're matching with your own calculations and records.
+If the values match then the next steps will be taken depending on whether you owe HMRC some money or whether HMRC owes you some money.